2.3.17

 Fading of colors using Copic markers on Bristol Paper

 Inspirational Sparkle Dust During an astrological retrograde, the stars can say it's time to go back over things, clean out the closets, and redo paintings!
 Those paintings that yell the loudest will inspire me to add fresh color or go all out and change the medium from drawings to a painting.
-Many times the original artwork is damaged, and luckily for me, I know the artist and it can be created again!
+Often, the original artwork is damaged, and fortunately, I know the artist, so it can be recreated.

 Fading of colors using Copic markers on Bristol Paper